richlysakowski/richlysakowski/README.md

 ---

 ## Development Work
 In my available time, I am actively applying State Of The Art (SOTA) Generative AI and deep learning tools and packages.
-Keep It Smart and SIMPLIFY advanced AI and data analytics.
 There are still too many steep mountains to climb before the masses can apply AI technologies.  **TOO MUCH AI NOISE -- and NOT ENOUGH SIGNAL!**  People must discover first-hand what really works.
-We must raise the baseline of AI wisdom high above popular media hype.
-My job as a trainer is to transfer hard skills and know-how to my trainees and clients.
+The baseline of AI wisdom must be raised high above popular media hype.
 AI technology is advancing FAST toward "AGI".
 First it was the pitter patter of baby steps, but now the gallop has started, with leapfrogs every other week.  ***Major breakthroughs in 2024 within months will cause seismic shifts in the balance of power between humans and AI agents.***

-Every week I am testing yet another LLM Agent builder application like AutoGPT, MetaGPT, LocalGPT, DoctorGPT, DB-GPT, Pinokio, GPT-Engineer, AutoGen Studio, CrewAI and various domain-specific tools.
-My goal is to learn and apply AIML and Large Language Models (LLMs) toolchains as fast as possible for creating business value from Generative AI applied to code, text, images, finance, and music.
-I want to accelerate human learning, help people multiply their individual power, thereby  contributing more meaningfully to new businesses.

-One of my current projects is creating a State-of-the-Art (SOTA) AI "Active Guide" for Prompt Engineering and Intelligent Agent Team Builders.
+I am developing the "7D Agile Agentic AI System" with the Autonomous Intelligent Agent Team Builders "Active Guide".
 Bleeding-edge tools appear weekly, far too fast for regular humans to consume in a normal workmonth.
-We need intelligent real-time knowledge and skills acquisition tools that simply explain and demonstrate new tools to newbies, "on demand" and "just-in-time".
-We must ignite sparks of curiosity, convert explosive AI growth into sustainable innovations, by developing AI applications that will improve humanity.
+We need intelligent real-time knowledge and skills acquisition tools that simply explain and demonstrate how to use and integrate new tools, "on demand" and "just-in-time".
+We must ignite sparks of curiosity into burning passions, and convert explosive AI growth into sustainable innovations, by developing AI applications that will improve humanity.

 ## Democratized AI-Powered By End Users Throughout the World
 I have a strong commitment for ***individuals to run high-performing "democratized" LOCAL AI systems*** -- that is **100% CLOUD LOCAL** -- without requiring ANY online cloud platforms.  ***LOCAL AI systems must not be considered "edge" nodes on the global internet.***  What people call "The Cloud" is a few Big Tech cloud platform vendors WITH COMMON GOALS TO INSOURCE AND CONTROL AS MANY TECH JOBS, AND AS MUCH AI POWER AS POSSIBLE.
 The AI Arms race is to beat or consume competitors anywhere they arise.
 The risk is that Big Tech cloud companies are steadily and substantially in-sourcing  jobs to their own corporations, leaving millions of citizens without meaningful work.